Jane E. Smith

 In California, Mrs. Smith worked with Chinese exchange students and students who came to live in the US with their parents.
 She visited many cities in China when she was there to adopt her two daughters.
 Shanghai, Nanjing, Nanchang, and Guangzhou are some of her favorite places in China.
 She has hosted Chinese exchange students during the summer and has worked with visiting students from age 12 -17 involving them both in language studies and cultural field trips.
-One of her proudest successes was a student who arrived with a second grade English level who progressed in two years to a ninth grade reading and speaking level.
+One of her proudest successes was a student who arrived with a second grade English level who progressed in two years to a ninth grade American English reading and speaking level.

 Because she homeschooled two of her children from grades 2-10, Mrs. Smith understands the challenges and rewards that homeschooling offers families.
 A home education done well is just like having your own private teacher.
-However, some parents may not feel equipped to teach a college-bound student English language arts all the way through high school, and that's understandable.
+However, some parents may not feel equipped to teach a college-bound student English skills all the way through high school, and that's understandable.
 Mrs. Smith will help you to design the highest quality English curriculum to ensure your child will be college-ready.
 This could mean an overall design for a four year arc or teaching individual classes or workshops for your child or a group.
 She has worked with students in classical programs and regular school programs.